Christopher Mintz-Plasse

-Christopher Charles Mintz-Plasse (/mɪnts ˈplɔːs/; born June 20, 1989) is an American actor and comedian.
-He has performed roles such as Fogell (McLovin) in Superbad (2007), Augie Farcques in Role Models (2008), and Chris D'Amico in Kick-Ass (2010) and its sequel Kick-Ass 2 (2013).
+Christopher Charles Mintz-Plasse (/mɪnts ˈplɔːs/; born June 20, 1989) is an American actor and musician, primarily known for his debut role as Fogell McLovin in the movie Superbad (2007) and for portraying Chris D'Amico/Red Mist in the Kick-Ass franchise.

-Mintz-Plasse provided voice acting for Fishlegs Ingerman in the How to Train Your Dragon franchise (2010–2019) and King Gristle Jr. in Trolls (2016).

 Early life

-Mintz-Plasse was born in Woodland Hills, Los Angeles, where he attended El Camino Real High School, performing on its improv comedy team.
+Christopher Mintz-Plasse was born in Woodland Hills, Los Angeles, where he attended El Camino Real High School, performing on its improv comedy team.
 He is the son of Ellen Mintz, a school counselor, and Ray Plasse, a postal worker.
 He is Jewish on his mother's side, whereas his father is from a Catholic family.
+His father was born in Worcester, Massachusetts and raised in Webster, Massachusetts; Mintz-Plasse is a lifelong Boston sports fan.